bigskysoftware/_hyperscript/www/docs.md

 ### Expressions

-Many expressions in hyperscript will be familiar to developers and are based on expressions available in javascript:
+Many expressions in hyperscript will be familiar to developers and are based on expressions available in JavaScript:

 * Number literals - `1.1`
 * String literals = `"hello world"`